What is Mango Seed Butter?

 -Effectively treats dry skin; Heals skin rash; Heals skin peeling, after tanning; Clears blemishes and wrinkles; Relieves itching skin; Heals sunburn; Shaving cream for a smooth shave; Treats small skin wounds and skin cracks; Moisturizes and smoothes tough or rough skin; Fights frost bite; Prevents stretch marks during pregnancy; Relieves insect bites; Promotes healthy rejuvenated skin; Heals muscle fatigue, aches and tension; Relieves skin allergies such as poison ivy or poison oak; Treats eczema and dermatitis; Fights off fine lines and wrinkles.

-Our whipped mango butter is blended and whipped with almond oil, avocado oil and coconut oil to a smooth and soft texture.
+Our whipped mango butter is blended and whipped with Almond oil, Avocado oil, Jojoba oil, Argan Oil and Coconut oil to a smooth and soft texture.
 It absorbs quickly into the skin.
 It is also a great alternative to shea butter for those who have nut allergies.